shdpl/nawia/Horde3D/Bindings/C#/readme.txt

 License
 =======
-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA
+The C# .Net Bindings are licensed under the terms of the Eclipse Public License (EPL).

 Copyright notice